coxmediagroup/developer-3-skills-test/comments/comments.md

 ### c036
 #### Summary Commentary for *js-challenge*
 This type of functionality is new for me but I really enjoyed learning about it.
 I was not able to test it with an an email address contained within a live URL but I did test with ` console.log ` and it appears to work as expected.
 The functions that I have written do not take into account every possible scenario (see c031) but cover most use cases in the United States.

+### c037
+#### Summary Commentary for *jstl-challenge*
+This challenge is unfinished.
+I am simply out of time to spend on these challenges.
+I greatly appreciate the opportunity to be considered and apologize for leaving this incomplete.